HazmatPants/GIchat-server/README.md

 # Commands

 - /who -- Returns all connected clients' usernames.
-- /srv.info -- Returns server information, such as the version and uptime.
+- /server -- Returns server information, such as the version and uptime.
+- /whoami -- Returns your username